PierreBeucher/cloudypad/README.md

 task infra
 ```

-Wait for instance to start.
-Once started and ready, run NixOS provisioning - **first may take a while as lots of things will be downloaded and installed.** Subsequent runs (for update/upgrade) should be must faster.
+Wait for instance to start (you can use `task wait-ssh`).
+Once started and ready, run NixOS configuration. **First run might take a while as lots of things will be downloaded and installed.** Subsequent runs (for update/upgrade) will run much faster.

 ```sh
 task nixos-config